pmem/pmdk/manpages/linux/master/libpmemobj/pmemobj_ctl_get.3.md

 **pmemobj_ctl_get**(),
 **pmemobj_ctl_set**()
--- allows to impact libpmemobj internal behavior
+-- allows to control the internal behavior of libpmemobj

 # SYNOPSIS #